-"stress" issue on the tubes or circuit.
-There is not really even a danger in speaker damage due to extreme settings as there might be in some higher power amps - as the power available in the TA-15 is not usually considered high enough to be dangerous to most speakers.
+"stress" issue on the tubes.
+There is not really even a danger in speaker damage due to extreme settings as there might be in some higher power amps - as the power available in the TA-30 is not usually considered high enough to be dangerous to most speakers with the exception of possibly the most extreme volume settings in the 40 watt Power Mode with low wattage speakers.